 The application is done in it’s entirety through the online portal, which will prompt you to register and create an account.
 You will need to upload all documents to that portal, we cannot accept any attachments via email or post.

 What you will need to complete the online application.

 → Documentation of Paralysis – A letter on the letterhead of a treating physician or primary care provider.

 → Vendor Quotes – 2 personalized quotes from reputable adaptive sports equipment vendors.

 → Financial Documentation – Your relevant financial documentation of income and/or wealth.

-For more information and instructions, please read the Guidelines:
+For full application information and tips, please read the Guidelines: